 We now know:

-That URTD is caused by a Mycoplasma, and that Pasteurella testudinis by itself does not cause URTD, although it may be an opportunistic pathogen.
-Both herpesviruses, which have been isolated, and iridoviruses have been associated with respiratory disease in European tortoises.
+- That URTD is caused by a Mycoplasma, and that Pasteurella testudinis by itself does not cause URTD, although it may be an opportunistic pathogen.
+Both herpesviruses, which have been isolated, and iridoviruses have been associated with respiratory diseas in European tortoises.
 However, those diseases are also characterized by necrotic lesions in the mouth, and involvement of numerous organ systems.

-Mycoplasmosis affects primarily the upper respiratory tract (nasal passages and nasal cavities).
+- Mycoplasmosis affects primarily the upper respiratory tract (nasal passages and nasal cavities).
 The mucosal and olfactory epithelia are damaged, possibly leading to loss of olfactory capabilities, and affecting various behaviors, such as foraging and social interaction.

-Mycoplasma, and Dan Brown developed a polymerase chain reaction to detect mycoplasmal DNA.
+- Members of our team (Schumacher and Klein) developed a diagnostic blood test for antibodies against the Mycoplasma, and Dan Brown developed a polymerase chain reaction to detect mycoplasmal DNA.
 These are used in conjunction with culture techniques to determine a tortoise's status with respect to the mycoplasma.

-We have found, in gopher tortoises, that the organism is spread by direct contact between tortoises, but that it does not appear to be transmitted through eggs.
+- We have found, in gopher tortoises, that the organism is spread by direct contact between tortoises, but that it does not appear to be transmitted through eggs.
 We also failed to detect transmission in a small environmental transmission study.

-The disease is still very difficult to treat, and the long term prognosis is not good.
+- The disease is still very difficult to treat, and the long term prognosis is not good.
 Some tortoises (perhaps less than 20%) do seem to be able to clear the organism, but many harbor the bacteria within the nasal cavities for years, suffering recurrence of signs on an annual basis or when stressed.